- To request guidance from a nurse, call 1700

 Physiotherapy: Book appointments with a physiotherapist and receive up to 6 sessions per year without a doctor's referral.

-Information on health insurance can be found on Ísland.is.
+Information on health insurance can be found on island.is.

-Pricing for various health care related services can be found on payment for services (only in Icelandic).
+Pricing for various healthcare related services can be found on Payment for Services (only in Icelandic).